 - 1. Make the electrical connections as illustrated on the previous page. - 2.
 Connect the AC cable to the selected phase(s) through fuse(s) in the fuse box. - 3.
 Connect the solar panels to the PV input terminals of the microinverters. - 4.
 Turn on the AC switch (S) in the junction box to power the inverter(s) and solar tracker.
 It takes a few minutes for the tracker to find a GPS signal before it start to track the sun. - 5.
 Check the status lights on the inverter(s).
-When a solar panel is connected its LED becomes red.
-When the AC side is connected and powered the LED starts blinking red.
-Grid feed-in starts after about 30 seconds during sunshine indicated by the LED either blinking green (optimizing output) or being continously green (output optimized).
+Grid feed-in starts after about 30 seconds during sunshine.